iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

 - **score** - relative usage value for the identified site (between 0-1)
 - **strand** - defines the strand; either "." (=no strand) or "+" or "-".

-#### Format 05

-This BED file contains positions of regions (e.g. terminal exons of genes, whole genes) and the relative usage values for each identified region in the **score** column.

-Fields:

-- **chrom** - the name of the chromosome
-- **chromStart** - the starting position of the feature in the chromosome; this corresponds to the first nucleotide of the region (e.g. terminal exon, gene); the starting position is 0-based, i.e. the first base on the chromosome is numbered 0
-- **chromEnd** - the ending position of the feature in the chromosome; this corresponds to the last nucleotide of the region.
-- **name** - defines the name of the identified region.
-It's recommended to use a conventional identifier (e.g. Ensembl transcript ID, gene ID)
-- **score** - relative usage value for the identified region
-- **strand** - defines the strand; either "." (=no strand) or "+" or "-".

 ## Naming conventions
 For naming conventions please refer to the [execution workflow README][ex-readme]